 Since implementing the Motor Vehicle Act 2019, the number of online vehicle challans has increased drastically.
 Many states saw huge challans issued to commuters.
 In Odisha, e challan worth INR 59,000 was given for tractors and INR 6.5 for truckers.

-Once an e-challan online is issued to a commuter, they often have a varied set of questions to ask!
-For some, it is important to know when they can pay off their e-challan while for others it is essential to know what they should do about a challan pending in court.
+Once an e-challan online is issued to a commuter, they often have various questions to ask!
+For some, it is essential to know when they can pay off their e-challan, while for others, it is essential to understand what they should do about a challan pending in court.
 Well, we have the answer to all the questions you have.
-We will tell you what a challan pending in court means and also if the police or the concerned traffic department can recover the fine from you in any way.
+We will tell you what a challan pending in court means and if the police or the concerned traffic department can recover the fine from you.